 Meanwhile, Charleston welcomed it first non-stop international flight from England, which landed at 9pm EST on 4/4/2019.
 The project called for renovation of a previously unused space in the terminal, which will now serve customs, security check, and baggage claim for international flights.
 Bathrooms were added to accommodate the increase in passenger traffic.
 HVAC equipment ductwork had to be relocated or added to accommodate the building floorplan.

-Read more about these recent updates to the Charleston International Airport here and please feel free to contact Cullum for further information about mechanical engineering & construction and the role it played in these projects.
+Read more about these recent updates to the Charleston International Airport here and please feel free to contact Cullum for further information about mechanical construction and the role it played in these projects.